 Note: The old parking area at the end of Sage Hills Road is now closed and posted with ‘No Parking’ signs.
 You can be ticketed and neighbors will happily call a towing company if you park there.
 Avoid this old spot, park at the spot mentioned above, and walk an extra 0.2 miles to the trailhead.

-Maps: Our topo map is overlaid with a few different routes in the Sage Hills.
+Maps: Our topo map below is overlaid with a few different routes in the Sage Hills.
 We’ve also noted the boundaries and ownership of the public land.
 Print on 8.5’x11” paper in portrait mode.

 - Follow Sage Hills Road.
 Almost immediately the road Ys.
 Take the right fork and walk to a cul de sac at the end of pavement (0.2 miles).